Information on Program Costs for Occupational Therapy

 Out of State: $81,055 ($9,269 per semester x 8 semesters plus 117 credit hours x $59 per hour)

 The estimated total cost for books over the eight semester program is $2,530.00.
 The cost of books will vary by semester, with the first semester being the most expensive.
 (Some books will be required for more than one course across multiple semesters.)
+Books and housing (including travel expenses for field work placements) are not factored into the estimated tuition and fees.
+A total estimated cost of attendance for graduate students can be found here.
 The university does not offer dedicated graduate housing.
 Housing and transportation costs will vary based on the individual’s housing preferences and field work placements.
-These expenses are not factored into the estimated tuition and fees.

 Fall I- 18 hours